-- The alleged adult subject must be a dependent adult, a person 18 years of age or older who is unable to protect the person's own interests or unable to perform adequately or obtain services necessary to meet essential human needs, as a result of a physical or mental condition that requires assistance from another. - The person alleged responsible for the abuse must be a caretaker, or the abuse must be the result of acts or omissions of the dependent adult (or self).
-A "caretaker" is a related or unrelated person who is responsible for the protection, care, or custody of a dependent adult because of assuming the responsibility voluntarily, by contract, through employment, or by court order. - The alleged incident must be a category of abuse as defined in lowa Code Chapter 235B.
+- There is a reasonable belief the alleged victim is a dependent adult, a person 18 years of age or older who is unable to protect the person's own interests or unable to perform adequately or obtain services necessary to meet essential human needs, as a result of a physical or mental condition that requires assistance from another. - There is a reasonable belief the person alleged responsible for the abuse is a caretaker, or the abuse must be the result of acts or omissions of the dependent adult (or self).
+A "caretaker" is a related or unrelated person who is responsible for the protection, care, or custody of a dependent adult because of assuming the responsibility voluntarily, by contract, through employment, or by court order. - The alleged incident must be a category of abuse as defined in Iowa Code Chapter 235B.